nleiva/chatgbp/BLOG.md

 - System: Sets the behavior of the assistant
 - User: Your input
 - Assistant: The model’s reply
-- Tool: Results from your app’s tools or functions, passed back in when function calling is enabled
+- Tool: Results from your app’s tools or functions

 To preserve context, you resend relevant messages each call, usually a mix of recent exchanges plus a running summary to stay inside the context window.